About the Festival

 Building on this significant history, the Limerick Literary Festival seeks to promote Limerick nationally as a place of literary excellence and to provide a platform where readers can meet their favourite authors and other readers.

-The 2024 festival was generously supported by the Arts Council, Limerick City and County Council and French Embassy in Ireland.
+The festival is generously supported by the Arts Council, Limerick City and County Council and French Embassy in Ireland.

 A little about Kate....